ushelp/EasyCommons/doc/readme-en.md

 1. ** EasyObjectExtract **: extraction of the object.
 Using field expression from the object (`FieldExpression`) to extract the specified property deposited ** key-value ** Map collection.
 ** Suit the scene **: JSON output, specify the output attributes and values extracted from the object.

-2. ** EasyObjectFilter **: Object filtering.
+2. ** EasyObjectFilter **: JavaBean Object property filtering.
 The object of special characters (<,>, ...) to filter out, into the escape character; or custom character transformation maps.
-** Suit the scene** : the special character object contains a string to filter into character entity; or a character string property objects included replacing all the specified character.
+** Suit the scene** : the special character JavaBean Object property contains a string to filter into character entity; or a character string property objects included replacing all the specified character.
 For example, the data in the file upload Struts2 package submitted to the object, a special string to the user object may contain submitted escaped.

 3. ** EasyObjectSetNull **: Object Properties empty.
 Using field expressions (`FieldExpression`) specified property set to null object.
   ** Suit the scene** : Hibernate object loaded some delay attribute set can not be loaded is empty, to prevent abnormal when no session serialized property.